leangjia/blender_docs/manual/animation/constraints/relationship/armature.rst

 Normalize Weights
    This button normalizes all weight values in the target list so that they add up to 1.0.

+Influence
+   Controls the percentage of affect the constraint has on the object.
+   See :ref:`common constraint properties <bpy.types.constraint.influence>` for more information.

 Bones
 -----